cps-1/docs/docs/architecture-overview.md

     We strongly recommend that CPS1 must be deployed on a Kubernetes cluster dedicated for development and doesn't have any production workloads.

-    For more details on how to properly deploy CPS1, refer to our [Deployment Guide](/deployment-guide).
+    For more details on how to properly deploy CPS1, refer to the [Installing CPS1](installing.md) guide.

 A CPS1 instance has two main components: the **Web Console** and the **Workspace Server**.